 A faculty representative from the College of Business appointed by the Dean;

-A faculty representative from the Kimmel School appointed by the Dean; and
+A faculty representative from the College of Engineering and Technology appointed by the Dean; and

 1. General Principles

 WCU does not discriminate on the basis of race, color, national origin, creed, religion, sex, age, gender identity or expression, genetic information, sexual orientation, disability or military veteran status in the process of awarding scholarships.
 Scholarships are awarded through a competitive application process.
 More information pertaining to the application process and a comprehensive list of available scholarships, including specific award criteria, may be found at: https://www.wcu.edu/apply/scholarships/index.asp

 Students may not receive scholarship funds in excess of the cost of attendance.

 2. Eligibility and Prerequisites

 All enrolled students and students who have applied for admission to the university are eligible to apply for scholarships; however, only students who have been offered admission to the university prior to the scholarship application deadline are eligible for consideration.
 Students must be enrolled in at least three (3) hours of WCU degree credible coursework in order to receive scholarship funds for that period of enrollment.

 All admitted freshmen and transfer students will be considered for academic scholarships based on credentials submitted during the admission process, and all admitted graduate students will be considered for fellowships and scholarships in accordance with Graduate School policies.

 Students must submit the FAFSA by the priority filing deadline in order to be considered for need-based scholarships.
 More information may be found at: https://fafsa.ed.gov/index.htm